Ultimate Guide to Booking a Shinkansen for Families in Japan 2025

 • Children 12 and up pay the full adult fare.

-How to Book Shinkansen Tickets (With Kids in Mind)
+How to Book Shinkansen Tickets for Families with Kids

 You can book Shinkansen tickets in several family-friendly ways:

-• Online here.
-This allows English-language booking in advance, with the option to reserve specific seats.
+• Online: This allows English-language booking in advance, with the option to reserve specific seats.

 • At ticket machines, which have English options and accept credit cards.